Fullbright (company): Gone Home

 Gone Home is a video game that features a female protagonist.
 It included support for controllers, which Polygon credited to the team's experience on AAA first-person shooters.
 In its first weeks following release, Gone Home was a top seller on Steam and covered in The New York Times.
-It won "Best Debut" at the 2014 BAFTA Game Awards and 2014 Game Developers Choice Awards, and Polygon's 2013 game of the year.
+It won "Best Debut" at the 2014 BAFTA Game Awards and 2014 Game Developers Choice Awards, as well as Polygon's 2013 game of the year.
 Its release begat discussions about narrative and gameplay in video games, for the game's focus on empathic story and lack of gun-based gameplay.

-The Fullbright Company partnered with indie publisher Midnight City to produce a video game console port of Gone Home.
+The Fullbright Company partnered with indie publisher Midnight City to produce a console port of Gone Home.
 Fullbright originally built the game for personal computers so as to not worry about the design limitations and optimizations necessary for a console release.
 Wanting to move on to their next game, the company sought out a publisher to do the porting work for them.
 Following release, Nordhagen left to found his own studio, Dim Bulb Games, in June 2014.
 The Fullbright Company rebranded itself as Fullbright two months later, on August 4, 2014, and wrote that its continued focus would be on "immersive, unforgettable story exploration video games".

 Chris Plante of Polygon cited Fullbright as an example of "smaller, independently owned studios" whose games show signs of social progress in the video game medium.

 Tacoma

-Fullbright announced their next game, Tacoma, at The Game Awards in December 2014.
+Fullbright announced their next game, Tacoma, at The Game Awards 2014.
 The brief trailer featured a radio dialogue between a man and a woman, set in the Lunar Transfer Station Tacoma 200,000 miles from Earth.
 Polygon noted that its aesthetic was similar to Rapture, the underwater city of BioShock.
 Tacoma was released on August 2, 2017 on PC and Xbox One.

-Open Roads

-The company announced a new game, Open Roads, at The Game Awards on December 10, 2020.
-The game had been in development since at least 2019, when Fullbright had a staff of around twenty people.

-Controversies

-PAX 2013

-Gone Home was scheduled to be showcased at PAX Prime in 2013.
-However, after a series of controversial statements made by Penny Arcade creators Jerry Holkins and Mike Krahulik, Fullbright announced they would be withdrawing the game from the event.
-PAX eventually announced that it would establish Diversity Hubs at its future events for "attendees to find information related to issues surrounding women, LGBTQ, people of color, disabled people, and mental health issues in gaming".